Akibisuto/direkuta/README.md

 ## Middleware

-Direkuta supports middleware that impliment the `Middle` trait.
+Direkuta supports middleware that implement the `Middle` trait.
 Direkuta comes with an example Logger middleware that can be used.

 Each middleware has two states, before the response was created, and after the response has been created.